Seminar: Topics in Development Economics

 Relation to subjects and courses: Development Economics (BSc), Advanced Development Economics – Micro Aspects (MSc), Advanced Development Economics – Macro Aspects (MSc)

 BSc in Economics or similar

-- Deadline for submission of commitment paper / project description: 1 March.
+- Deadline for submission of commitment paper / project description: No later than 1 October.

 - Deadline for uploading a seminar assignment paper in Absalon: No later than one week before the presentations.

 - Presentations: In the time period 1-23 May 2024

 - Exam date: 1 June 2024 at 10.00 AM - latest uploading of Seminar paper to the Digital Exam portal for assessment.